feast-dev/feast/docs/project/development-guide.md

 - [Feast Java Serving](#feast-java-serving)
 - [Feast Go Client](#feast-go-client)

-Please see [this page](https://docs.feast.dev/reference/codebase-structure) for more details on the structure of the entire codebase.
+Please see [this page](../reference/codebase-structure.md) for more details on the structure of the entire codebase.

 ## Compatibility

-The Feast project
+The compatibility policy for Feast can be found [here](compatibility.md), and should be followed for all changes proposed, by maintainers or contributors.

 ## Community
-See [Contribution process](https://docs.feast.dev/project/contributing) and [Community](https://docs.feast.dev/community) for details on how to get more involved in the community.
+See [Contribution process](./contributing.md) and [Community](../community.md) for details on how to get more involved in the community.

 A quick few highlights:
 - [RFCs](https://drive.google.com/drive/u/0/folders/0AAe8j7ZK3sxSUk9PVA)